Here Are Your 2017 MTV Video Music Award Winners

 Imagine Dragons - “Thunder” (KIDinaKORNER/Interscope) (Matthew Wise)

-Ed Sheeran - “Castle On The Hill” (Asylum/Atlantic Records) (Steve Annis)
+Ed Sheeran - “Castle on the Hill” (Asylum/Atlantic Records) (Steve Annis)

 DJ Shadow ft.
-Run The Jewels - “Nobody Speak” (Mass Appeal Records LLC) (David Proctor)
+Run the Jewels - “Nobody Speak” (Mass Appeal Records LLC) (David Proctor)

 Halsey - “Now or Never” (Astralwerks/Capitol) (Kristof Brandl)